Avaiga/taipy-doc/docs/knowledge_base/tips/the_data_nodes/index.md

 Data nodes are like a bridge to get data from different places.
 They help us access data easily.
-This article is mostly about data nodes, what they do, and how we use them in Taipy pipelines.
+This article is mostly about data nodes, what they do, and how we use them in Taipy scenarios.

 Data nodes in Taipy are like tools to work with data.
 They don't hold data themselves, but they know how to get it from different places.